Vanguard of Hollywood is the home of the original Grilled Potato Spinach Quesadilla.

 If you enjoy the original Grilled Potato Spinach Quesadilla, you’ll love this variation with Beyond Meat Sausage and caramelized sweet mini peppers and onion.

 With the addition of the Beyond Meat Sausage and caramelized veggies, these Beyond Meat quesadillas are a stand-alone meal.

-The creamy mashed potatoes, crisp tortilla, fresh spinach, caramelized veggies, and beyond meat all come together for a nuanced flavor profile that really doesn’t take much time to develop.
+The beyond meat and potatoes, crisp tortilla, fresh spinach, and caramelized veggies come together to form a nuanced flavor profile that doesn’t take much time to develop.